Connect with others who understand.

 Scientists have identified more than 100 genetic variants involved in the body’s immune response that are more prevalent in people living with lupus.
 Still, more research is needed to understand how inherited genes can make a person more susceptible to the condition.

-Although many genes are involved in a person’s risk of developing lupus, the condition doesn’t appear to be directly inherited from one’s parents in any clear genetic pattern.
+While many genes contribute to a person’s risk of developing lupus, the condition is not typically inherited in a straightforward genetic pattern.
+Lupus is a complex disease, influenced by multiple genes.
+Some of these have been identified to increase the response to environmental factors like exposure to sunlight.
 Studies show that the relatives of people with lupus have a higher chance of developing the disease themselves.

 A person’s risk for lupus also increases if one or more of their family members have other autoimmune diseases, such as rheumatoid arthritis, Crohn’s disease, ulcerative colitis, or multiple sclerosis.